shireesha-palakurla/CODSOFT/README.md

-Sales prediction involves forecasting the amount of a product that customers will purchase, taking into account various factors such as advertising expenditure, target audience segmentation, and advertising platform selection.
-In businesses that offer products or services, the role of a Data Scientist is crucial for predicting future sales.
+Sales prediction involves forecasting the amount of a product that customers will purchase, taking into account various factors such as advertising expenditure, target audience segmentation, and advertising platform selection.In businesses that offer products or services, the roleof a Data Scientist is crucial for predicting future sales.
 They utilize machine learning techniques in Python to analyze and interpret data, allowing them to make informed decisions regarding advertising costs.
 By